 No. Reference Development SNTC Notes

-Decision
+ļ Decision

-engagement between plan-maker
+engagement between plan-makers

 and communities, local

 organisations, businesses,

 infrastructure providers and

 operators and statutory

 consultees;"

 This is uninformed in the CA North

 This is reinforced in the St Neots

 Neighbourhood Plan;

 "1.4.8 Early discussions should be

 held with the Town Council to

 discuss design issues.
-Proposals th
+Proposals tha

 have evolved with the community

 will be favourably considered.
 The

 Town Council can provide valuable

 advice to applicants in terms of St

 Neots special character and local

 distinctiveness."

-distilictiveness.
+distillctivelless.

-Chorus Homes have however faile
+Chorus Homes have however failed

-to engage with the Town Council of
+to engage with the Town Council or

-the community on the application
+the community on the applications

 presented.

 The application has failed to take

-The application has failed to take

 into account or include strategic

 policies from the Local Planning

 authorities policies or the local

 Neighbourhood plan as set out in

-Para17 of NPPF; "The developmen
+Para17 of NPPF; "The development

-plan must include strategic policie
+plan must include strategic policies

 to address each local planning

 authority's priorities for the

 development and use of land in its

 area 12.
-These strategic policies ca
+These strategic policies car

 be produced in different ways,

 depending on the issues and

 opportunities facing each area.

 They can be contained in:

-a) joint or individual local plans,
+a) joint or individual local plans,"

-The applications have not considered
+The applications have not considered or

 addressed Policy PT1 of St Neots

 Neighbourhood Plan, which states:

 "Policy PT1 Development proposals

+Tolley 1 11 Development proposals